A number of observations arise out of the experience gained at the CEA’s HPC complex over the past 10 years.

 The agreement between CEA and Atos/Bull to develop an exascale supercomputer by 2020 sets out the R&D objectives that must be achieved in order to address major challenges in areas such as energy performance, operating reliability and mass interconnection.

 All of the objectives in terms of prerequisites for building a pre-exascale industrial demonstrator have now been achieved.
 The initial-phase version of Tera1000 installed in late 2015 not only demonstrated a theoretical processing power double that of Tera100, but also reduced its electric power consumption by a factor of five.

-The second phase, scheduled for 2017, will yield an operational Tera1000 supercomputer with processing power of 25 Pflops and electric power consumption unchanged from Tera100, representing a 20-fold gain in energy efficiency.
+The second phase, realised in 2017, yield an operational Tera1000 supercomputer with processing power of 25 Pflops and electric power consumption unchanged from Tera100, representing a 20-fold gain in energy efficiency.